colmap/colmap/doc/index.rst

         year={2016},
     }

-The source code is available at https://github.com/colmap/colmap.
-COLMAP builds on top of existing work and when using specific algorithms within COLMAP, please also consider citing the original works, as specified in the source code.
+The latest source code is available at `GitHub
+<https://github.com/colmap/colmap>`_.
+COLMAP builds on top of existing work and
+when using specific algorithms within COLMAP, please also consider citing the original works, as specified in the source code.

 Getting Started
 ---------------

-1. Download the pre-built binaries from http://people.inf.ethz.ch/jschoenb/colmap/ or build the library manually (see :ref:`Installation <installation>`).
+1. Download the `pre-built binaries
+   <http://people.inf.ethz.ch/jschoenb/colmap/>`_ or build the library manually
+   (see :ref:`Installation <installation>`).
-2. Download one of the provided datasets at http://people.inf.ethz.ch/jschoenb/colmap/datasets/ or use your own images.
+2. Download one of the provided datasets (see :ref:`Datasets <datasets>`) or use your own images.
 3. Watch the short introductory video at
    `YouTube <https://www.youtube.com/watch?v=P-EC0DzeVEU>`_ or read the :ref:`Tutorial <tutorial>` for more details.